 - Barcode scanner

 This device saves valuable time, as information can be scanned and vendors don’t have to type it manually.
 Bar code readers interpret the lines and translate it into regular characters before sending it to a computer.
-Customers can be check-out faster and the service can be improved.
+Customers can check-out faster and you can benefit from improved customer service.

 There are four main types of scanners.
 Not all types supporting all bar code symbols; the scanner chosen has to reed the type of symbol used in the store.